tunmsk/nextgen-facebook/readme.txt

 = 8.32.0-1 =

 (2016/05/23) Added new 'Show "NGFB Img" Column for' and 'Show "NGFB Desc" Column for' options.
 Added support for The SEO Framework plugin (Pro version).

-= 8.31.2-1 =

-(2016/05/20) Moved the Social Preview tab to the left-most position.
-Added a new Verify Image Dimensions module (Pro version).